 - 1. New development should maintain the semi-rural character of the existing Reinfeld village area/connect with existing neighborhoods when possible. - 2.
 Existing agricultural uses on undeveloped lands in the Reinfeld Planning Area are encouraged to continue as an interim land use until a time when the lands are ready for an immediate or short-term transition to development. - 3.
 Development should be undertaken in a manner that minimizes potential impediments to existing agricultural uses, activities, or operations in the Reinfeld Planning Area, such as preventing, obstructing, or impeding existing access to an existing agricultural area or site. - 4.
-Lands designated for agricultural purposes in the MSTW Development Plan shall receive an amendment to the development plan prior to undertaking any non-agricultural use on the site. - Appropriate interface management methods, such as buffers, mutual separation distances and landscaping should be utilized between new development and existing agricultural and farming activities. - 6.
-The RM of Stanley will encourage collaboratively planning approaches with the City of Winkler when assessing development proposals within the Northwest Fringe, Southwest Fringe and Transition Areas within the Reinfeld Planning Area. - 7.
-Development proposals on lands within Transition Areas in the Northwest Fringe and Southwest Fringe portions of the Reinfeld Planning Area should demonstrate consistency and harmony with the land use and servicing infrastructure direction contained in the Growing Winkler Secondary Plan (2020). - 8.
-Promote inter-jurisdictional coordination and partnerships on key infrastructure shared by both communities, such as major collector roads within Transition Areas.
+All future development, including frontage roads, within the Reinfeld Planning Area shall be planned in collaboration with Manitoba Infrastructure a manner to accommodate future PTH 14 improvements (including twinning and additional right-of-way requirements) and use the internal road network with strategic intersections. - 5.
+Lands designated for agricultural purposes in the MSTW Development Plan shall receive an amendment to the development plan prior to undertaking any non-agricultural use on the site. - 6.
+Appropriate interface management methods, such as buffers, mutual separation distances and landscaping should be utilized between new development and existing agricultural and farming activities. - 7.
+The RM of Stanley will encourage collaboratively planning approaches with the City of Winkler when assessing development proposals within the Northwest Fringe, Southwest Fringe and Transition Areas within the Reinfeld Planning Area.

-9. Ensure relevant provincial departments and agencies are engaged on relevant matters pertaining to land use, transportation, infrastructure, environment, and public facilities.
-Development applicants should refer to agencies on development proposals prior to preparing a concept plan.
+- 8. Development proposals on lands within Transition Areas in the Northwest Fringe and Southwest Fringe portions of the Reinfeld Planning Area should demonstrate consistency and harmony with the land use and servicing infrastructure direction contained in the Growing Winkler Secondary Plan (2020). - 9.
+Promote inter-jurisdictional coordination and partnerships on key infrastructure shared by both communities, such as major collector roads within Transition Areas. - 10.
+Ensure relevant provincial departments and agencies are engaged on relevant matters pertaining to land use, transportation, infrastructure, environment, and public facilities.
+Development applicants should refer to agencies on development proposals prior to preparing a concept plan. - The Reinfeld Planning Area includes watercourses where heritage resources have been previously identified.
+As required by the Heritage Resources Act, a Heritage Resource Impact Assessment (HRIA) completed by a qualified archaeologist may be required prior to development of a particular area.
+Any HRIA and resulting mitigation shall be the responsibility of the developer.

-SUSTAINABLE DEVELOPMENT 5.3
+5.3 Sustainable Development